mimic-sussex/sema/assets/tutorial/01-basics/01-introduction/index.md

 We recommended that you go from start to finish.
 You can navigate the Table of Contents via the dropdown menu above (click 'Introduction').

-* Part 1, *Basics* starts with the basics of the playground interface, including layouts, the live coding editors and the all the available widgets.
+* Part 1, *Basics* starts with the basics of the playground interface, including layouts, the live coding editors and all the available widgets.

 * Part 2, *Live Coding with the default language* will get you started with the basic element and syntax of Sema's default language.